Paul Warne: Derby County

-Warne rebuilt the Derby squad in summer 2023 ahead of the 2023–24 season with 12 players signed, with players such as Curtis Davies, David McGoldrick and Jason Knight departing.
+Warne rebuilt the squad ahead of the 2023–24 season with 12 players signed, with players such as Curtis Davies, David McGoldrick and Jason Knight departing.
 Derby suffered a bad start to the season, losing their first three games at Pride Park Stadium 2–1 in the league to Wigan Athletic and to Oxford United by the same score, as well as a 2–0 loss to Blackpool in the EFL Cup in between; after this defeat, Warne said that he felt like player's heads were being turned by transfer speculation.
 Derby suffered a spate of injuries in the first two months of the season and after the first 11 games of the League One season, found themselves in ninth place and ten points behind leaders Portsmouth; Warne said the club were behind their target and demanded improvement from the squad on 11 October 2023.
 The team subsequently lost 1–0 away to Shrewsbury Town leaving the pre-season promotion favourites 11th in the table and with questions starting to arise regarding Warne's future, though the club later came out in support of the manager.
 On 14 November 2023, Derby were knocked out of the first round of the FA Cup after a first round replay at home to Crewe Alexandra, the first time the club have been eliminated at this stage since the 1984–85 season, Warne found his team "unpredictable" as they impressed in a league win 3–0 at home to Barnsley three days earlier, Warne called his players for an extra days training on the Thursday after the cup tie.
 Warne ended 2023 with a nine-game unbeaten league run, winning eight of these matches which moved Derby up to 4th place in the table and two points off the automatic promotion places.
 This impressive end to the year saw him win the Manager of the Month award for December 2023.
 In early 2024 Derby found themselves in second place in the table but in February 2024, after Derby's first back-to-back league defeats at Barnsley and at home to Charlton Athletic, Warne warned his players that they needed to improve if they wanted to stay in the automatic promotion places.
 Derby responded well to this message, with Derby winning their first four league matches in March and after a 1–0 win to promotion rivals Bolton Wanderers, Warne was delighted with the result but told his players not get carried away with Derby being four points clear of third place with seven league games remaining.
 Having won five from six across the month, he was awarded the Manager of the Month award.
 Warne achieved his fourth promotion from League One to the Championship after a 2–0 win at home to Carlisle United on the last day of the season confirmed Derby would be promoted as runners-up with their highest ever points tally.